2026 Toyota Electric Vehicle Lineup with Price, Specs & Photos

 - Modern interior with soft touch materials, customizable lighting, and a 14-inch touchscreen

-Due to arrive next year, the newly-reborn C-HR is now an all-electric model.
-It’s more stylish than ever too, with a coupe-like sloping roofline and available 20-inch wheels.
-Even better, the C-HR has the performance to match its styling, with standard all-wheel drive and 338 horsepower.
-A fun driving experience was a priority for Toyota when designing the C-HR, and it certainly shows in the finished product, which has an estimated 0-60 time of 5 seconds.
-And even with the compact size and sloping roofline, the C-HR still packs an impressive 25.4 cubic feet of cargo space behind the back seats.
-On top of this, the H-CR will be well-equipped with standard features such as a power liftgate, rain-sensing wipers, and a heated steering wheel and front seats, things that rarely all come standard on competing vehicles.
+The newest member of the Toyota all-electric model range, the newly-reborn C-HR is now an all-electric model.
+It’s more stylish than ever, with a coupe-like sloping roofline and available 20-inch wheels.
+Even better, the C-HR has the performance to match its styling with standard all-wheel drive and 338 horsepower.
+A fun driving experience was a priority for Toyota when designing the C-HR and it certainly shows in the finished product.
+This innovative all-electric crossover has an estimated 0-60 time of 4.9 seconds.
+Even with the compact size and sloping roofline, the C-HR still packs an impressive 25.3 cubic feet of cargo space behind the back seats.
+On top of this, the Toyota C-HR is well-equipped with standard features such as a power liftgate, rain-sensing wipers, heated front seats, and a heated steering wheel.
+Each are examples of premium features that rarely all come standard on competing vehicles.

-*Starting MSRP is the lowest Base MSRP for the series of a model and excludes manufacturer, distributor and dealer options, taxes, title and license and dealer fees and charges.
-Also includes the Delivery, Processing and Handling of $1,135 for Cars (Corolla, Corolla HV, Corolla HB, GR Corolla, Camry, Prius, Prius Plug-in Hybrid, Toyota Crown, Mirai, GR86, GR Supra), $1,350 for Entry SUV (Corolla Cross, Corolla Cross HV), $1,395 for Small SUV (RAV4, RAV4 HV, RAV4 Plug-in Hybrid, bZ4X), $1,450 for Mid SUV/Van (4Runner, Venza, Highlander, Highlander HV, Grand Highlander, Grand Highlander HV, Sienna, Land Cruiser, Toyota Crown Signia), $1,495 for Small Pickup (Tacoma), $1,945 for Large Pickup/Large SUV (Tundra, Tundra HV, Sequoia).
+View New C-HR Inventory*Starting MSRP is the lowest Base MSRP for the series of a model and excludes manufacturer, distributor and dealer options, taxes, title and license and dealer fees and charges.
+Also includes the Delivery, Processing and Handling of $1,195 for Cars (Corolla, Corolla HV, Corolla HB, GR Corolla, Camry, Prius, Prius Plug-in Hybrid, Toyota Crown, Mirai, GR86, GR Supra), $1,450 for Entry SUV (Corolla Cross, Corolla Cross HV), $1,450 for Small SUV (RAV4, RAV4 HV, RAV4 Plug-in Hybrid, bZ), $1,495 for Mid SUV/Van (4Runner, 4Runner HV, Highlander, Highlander HV, Grand Highlander, Grand Highlander HV, Sienna, Land Cruiser, Toyota Crown Signia), $1,595 for Small Pickup (Tacoma, Tacoma HV), $2,095 for Large Pickup/Large SUV (Tundra, Tundra HV, Sequoia).
 (Historically, vehicle manufacturers and distributors have charged a separate fee for processing, handling and delivering vehicles to dealerships.
 Toyota's charge for these services is called "Delivery, Processing and Handling" and is based on the value of the processing, handling and delivery services Toyota provides as well as Toyota's overall pricing structure and may be subject to change at any time.
 Toyota may make a profit on Delivery, Processing and Handling.)
 Delivery, Processing and Handling in AL, AR, FL, GA, LA, MS, NC, OK, SC and TX may vary.
 Dealer price will vary.